jerodriguezs/jerodriguezs.github.io/_pages/research.md

 - Beyond Punishment: How School Counselors Shape Disciplinary Practices in Secondary Schools.

-- Can low-cost interventions close educational inequalities?
+- Can Low-cost Interventions Close Educational Inequalities?
 Experimental Evidence from Nepal and the Philippines.
   [*with N. Angrist, P. Bergman, and C. Cullen*]

 - Evaluating Education Interventions at Scale: An Application from "Teaching at the Right Level" Programs.